 Values in red are not equivalent between the two models.

 The only equivalent values between the two regression models are the point estimates for the mean serum LDL levels in populations defined by vital status at 5 years and the point estimate for the true difference in the mean serum LDL levels across these populations.
 However, the standard errors, 95% CIs, and p-value obtained for the linear regression using robust standard errors were different from those obtained for the linear regression that assumes homoscedasticity.
 This is due to the assumptions about variance and how this impacts the calculation of the pooled standard error.
 Because the regression model using robust standard errors allows for the possibility that the variances could be unequal a different method is used to determine the pooled standard error resulting in different 95% CIs and p-value.
 In this case the assumption that the variances were equal resulted in anti-conservative estimates of the true population parameters.

+Points: 6 (the problem is about comparisons to problem 3, didn’t mention the issue of freedom)

 Perform a regression analysis evaluating an association between serum LDL and age by comparing the distribution of LDL across groups defined by age as a continuous variable.
 (Provide formal inference where asked to.)